vekateshembadi27/Sales-Analysis/README.md

 # Sales-Analysis

-This is a Sales Analysis Dashboard of a reaal world data.
+This is a Sales Analysis Dashboard of a real world data.